 Question: What would be the throughput data for HEVC high throughput profile?
 Would require more analysis.

-For W0060 tests, it is assumed that 4 processing threads are run in parallel when the lower numbers (righthand) were computed.
+For JVET-W0060 tests, it is assumed that 4 processing threads are run in parallel when the lower numbers (righthand) were computed.
 This is a straightforward solution of the throughput problem.
 However, this would mean that the cost of equipment would be increased.

-For W0117, the slice-level switching was not used in cases of 12 bit.
+For JVET-W0117, the slice-level switching was not used in cases of 12 bit.

 It is commented that it is surprising that CE3.2 and some other proposals have exactly the same numbers in terms of throughput.
 This however applies to worst case.